Why Do Chihuahuas Cry So Much? (12 Reasons + Solutions)

 scared chihuahua wearing a red hoodie with his ears back

-Why do Chihuahuas cry so much when they’re scared?
 Chihuahuas are very small so the world can be a scary place for them.
-Some become easily frightened by certain things.

 Some common reasons that could cause your Chihuahua to feel scared are: